Euclid's theorem: Euclid's proof

 This proves that for every finite list of prime numbers there is a prime number not in the list.
 In the original work, Euclid denoted the arbitrary finite set of prime numbers as A, B, Γ.

 Euclid is often erroneously reported to have proved this result by contradiction beginning with the assumption that the finite set initially considered contains all prime numbers, though it is actually a proof by cases, a direct proof method.
 The philosopher Torkel Franzén, in a book on logic, states, "Euclid's proof that there are infinitely many primes is not an indirect proof [...]
 The argument is sometimes formulated as an indirect proof by replacing it with the assumption 'Suppose q_{1}, ..., q_{n} are all the primes'.
 However, since this assumption isn't even used in the proof, the reformulation is pointless."

 Variations

 Several variations on Euclid's proof exist, including the following:

-The factorial n! of a positive integer n is divisible by every integer from 2 to n, as it is the product of all of them.
-Hence, n! + 1 is not divisible by any of the integers from 2 to n, inclusive (it gives a remainder of 1 when divided by each).
-Hence n! + 1 is either prime or divisible by a prime larger than n.
-In either case, for every positive integer n, there is at least one prime bigger than n.
-The conclusion is that the number of primes is infinite.
+Let $n>1$ be a positive integer.

+Let $N=n!+1$, with $n!=1\!\cdot\!2\cdots n$.

+By the fundamental theorem of arithmetic, $N$ has some prime divisor $p$.

+On the other hand, the integers $2,\ldots,n$ are not divisors of $N$ (it gives a remainder of 1 when divided by each).